-The consolidated income statement includes exchange rate gains of 8 MSEK (–3) in operating profit and gain 3 MSEK (1) in net finance cost.
+The consolidated income statement includes exchange rate loss of –3 MSEK (8) in operating profit, and loss of –2 MSEK (3) in net finance cost.

-For the Group as a whole, there is a balance between inflows and outflows in some of the major currencies such as EUR and USD, which effectively limits the Group’s transaction exposure.
+For the Group as a whole, there is a balance between inflow and outflow, which effectively limits the Group’s transaction exposure.
 Limited transaction exposure arises when certain of the Group’s production units in Europe make purchases of raw tobacco in USD, and through the European operations’ exports of lighters and matches in USD.
 The largest exposure is in NOK due to the sales of snus in Norway which is produced in Sweden.

-The anticipated commercial currency flow net of the reverse flows in the same currencies (transaction exposure) amounts to approximately 960 MSEK on an annual basis.
-It is divided as following; 623 MSEK in NOK (65 percent), 111 MSEK in USD (12 percent), 82 MSEK in PHP (9 percent), 55 MSEK in EUR (6 percent), 42 MSEK in GBP (4 percent) and in other currencies 47 MSEK (4 percent).
-Swedish Match’s policy for managing the Group’s transaction exposure is to hedge within certain limits.
+The anticipated commercial currency flow net of the reverse flows in the same currencies (transaction exposure) amounts to approximately 722 MSEK on an annual basis.
+It is divided as following; 436 MSEK in NOK (60 percent), 185 MSEK in USD (26 percent), 36 MSEK in GBP (5 percent), 18 MSEK in EUR (3 percent), and in other currencies 47 MSEK (6 percent).
+As Swedish Match’s transaction exposures are limited, few hedging transactions are executed.
 The hedging transactions are, if any, based on risk exposures, current market conditions and other strategic considerations.
-Transactions are mainly initiated via currency forward contracts with durations of up to 12 months, and relate to forecasted currency flows.
-At December 31, 2015, no transaction exposure for 2016 has been hedged.
-A general rise of 10 percent in the value of the SEK against all of the Group’s transaction currencies is estimated to reduce consolidated earnings before tax by 57 MSEK (112), which of 62 in NOK, 6 in EUR, 4 in GBP, –8 in PHP, –11 in USD and 4 in other currencies for the year ending December 31, 2015.
+At December 31, 2016, no transaction exposure for 2017 has been hedged.
+A general rise of 10 percent in the value of the SEK against all of the Group’s transaction currencies is estimated to reduce consolidated earnings before tax by 70 MSEK (57), of which 44 in NOK, 19 in USD, 4 in GBP, and 3 in other currencies for the year ending December 31, 2016.

 The most significant effect of currency movements on consolidated earnings arises from the translation of subsidiaries’ earnings.
 Earnings in Group companies are translated at average exchange rates.
-Effects mainly pertain to USD, NOK, BRL and EUR.
+Effects mainly pertain to USD, EUR and BRL.
 The single most important currency is the USD.

 When the net assets of foreign subsidiaries are translated to SEK, translation differences arise that are recognized directly in equity.
-The exposures of net investment are 5,549 MSEK in USD (90 percent), 340 MSEK in EUR (5 percent), 187 MSEK in BRL (3 percent) and in other currencies 105 MSEK (2 percent).
+The exposures of net investment are 5,172 MSEK in USD (87 percent), 337 MSEK in EUR (6 percent), 266 MSEK in BRL (4 percent) and in other currencies 159 MSEK (3 percent).
 The Group does not, as a general rule, hedge the net investments in foreign subsidiaries.
-If the SEK weakened by 10 percent against all the currencies in which Swedish Match has foreign net assets, the effect on shareholders' equity would be negative in an amount of approximately 562 MSEK, which of 555 in USD and 7 in other currencies based on the exposure at December 31, 2015.
+If the SEK weakened by 10 percent against all the currencies in which Swedish Match has foreign net assets, the effect on shareholders' equity would be negative in an amount of approximately 519 MSEK, of which 517 in USD and 2 in other currencies based on the exposure at December 31, 2016.

 The Swedish Match Group’s sources of financing mainly comprise shareholders’ equity, cash-flow from current operations, and borrowing.
 Interest-bearing loans and pension liabilities expose the Group to interest-rate risk.
 Changes in interest rates have a direct impact on Swedish Match’s net interest expense.
 Swedish Match policy is that the average interest maturity should be less than 5 years.
 The speed with which a permanent change of interest rate impacts net interest expense depends on the interest maturity periods of the loans.
-The Group’s objective for interest rate fixing is to achieve an even and low cost of interest.
+The Group´s objective for interest rate fixing is to achieve an even and low cost of interest.
 Interest rate swaps and currency swaps are used mainly to convert our borrowing into SEK and fixed interest rates.
-At December 31, 2015, the average interest maturity period for Group loans was 3.2 years (3.5 years), taking into account interest rate swaps.
+At December 31, 2016, the average interest maturity period for Group loans was 4.2 years (3.2 years), taking into account interest rate swaps.

-At December 31, 2015, a general rise of 1 percent (100bp) in short term interest rates of debt with variable interest rates and cash surplus was estimated to increase consolidated earnings before tax by approximately 12 MSEK (18) on an annual basis.
-The net interest bearing debt (including net pension obligations) at the same date amounted to 7,922 MSEK (8,126).
-The assumption is based on the present level of net debt and average interest maturity period.
+At December 31, 2016, a general rise of 1 percent (100bp) in short term interest rates of debt with variable interest rates and cash surplus was estimated to increase consolidated earnings before tax by approximately 2 MSEK (12) on an annual basis.
+The net interest bearing debt (including net pension obligations) at the same date amounted to 7,941 MSEK (7,922).

-If interest rates were to rise with 1 percent (100bp), the total effect on equity due to cash flow hedges would have a positive impact on the amount by 1 MSEK (2).
+If interest rates were to rise with 1 percent (100bp), there would be an immaterial effect on equity due to cash flow hedges.

 Refinancing risk and liquidity

-Swedish Match has a syndicated bank credit facility of 1,500 MSEK, which matures in December 2020.
+Swedish Match has a syndicated bank credit facility of 1,500 MSEK, of which one fourth matures in December 2020 and three fourths matures in December 2021.
 This was unutilized at year-end and contained no financial covenants.
-At year-end 2015, available cash funds and committed credit facilities amounted to 3,232 MSEK.
-Of this amount, confirmed credit lines amounted to 1,500 MSEK and cash and cash equivalents making up the remaining 1,732 MSEK.
+At year-end 2016, available cash funds and committed credit facilities amounted to 4,864 MSEK.
+Of this amount, confirmed credit lines amounted to 1,500 MSEK and cash and cash equivalents making up the remaining 3,364 MSEK.

 Under the global MTN program, Swedish Match has issued bonds in SEK, EUR, USD and CHF.
-Borrowing in EUR, USD and CHF is hedged by currency swaps and currency interest rate swaps.
-The average interest cost for outstanding borrowings (including derivative instruments) on December 31, 2015 was 4.2 percent (4.5).
+Borrowing in EUR, USD and CHF is hedged into SEK by currency and interest rate swaps.
+The average interest cost for outstanding bonds (including derivative instruments) on December 31, 2016 was 3.4 percent (4.2).

 Liquidity within Swedish Match is handled centrally through local cash pools.
-Group companies are required to deposit liquid funds in cash pool accounts or, if these are not available, with the Parent Company’s treasury units.
+Group companies are required to deposit liquid funds in cash pool accounts or, if these are not available, with the Group's treasury unit.
 Exceptions are only allowed when regulations prohibit cash pools or internal deposits.

 Liquidity risks and credit risks

 To limit liquidity and credit risks, investments and transactions in derivative instruments may be made only in instruments with high liquidity and with counterparties having high credit ratings.
-In addition to bank accounts, Swedish Match invests surplus funds mainly in bank deposits and bank certificates.
-At December 31, 2015, the average interest maturity for the Group’s current investments was less than 1 month.
+In addition to bank accounts, Swedish Match invests surplus funds mainly in deposits in banks and institutions.
+At December 31, 2016, the average interest maturity for the Group’s current investments was less than 1 month.